Apr 10 2017

 A vehicle comparison tool is valuable for these undecided vehicle shoppers who don't have a preference on their next vehicle and are researching by vehicle type, price range, and features.
 Additionally, offering a comparison tool that suggests which models your users should compare based on features they’ve identified as important is a great way to increase engagement.
 Traditional comparison tools require that shoppers have some models in mind in order to compare.

 Cross-shopping is a real problem for dealers and classified auto listing sites.
 According to a study from Google a few years back, "72% of search sessions involve cross-shopping."
 If vehicle shoppers cannot easily navigate your inventory, filter search results by a number of different criteria, and then compare some of the best matching results down to the different trim options, they'll move right on to the next site.
-There are plenty of Classified auto listing, dealership, and vehicle research websites to choose from, so make sure your site offers a UI/UX that keeps your visitors engaged and ultimately drives conversions.
+There are plenty of Classified auto listing, dealership, and vehicle research websites to choose from, so make sure your site offers

 It can get confusing attempting to distinguish the difference between vehicle features when they all have different OEM marketing names.
 For example, Honda and Subaru both offer safety technology to increase blind-spot visibility, but Honda's version is named LaneWatch™ while Subaru's is named Blind-spot Detection and Rear Cross-Traffic Alert.
 Without additional research, the average vehicle shopper wouldn't know that these two safety features essentially accomplish the same goal with slight nuances in functionality.